eXeC64/Rosella/README.md

 * Rosella will not provide any mechanism for identifying other users beyond their nicknames.

-* Rosella will not allow any users to spy upon any other users.
+* Rosella will not allow any user to spy upon any other user.

-* Rosella's source code will remain simple and easy to read to enable quick and easy code-reviews by its users.
+* Rosella's source code will be kept as easy to understand as possible.

 Contributing
 ------------

-Patches and pull requests are welcome as long as they follow the design principles I have laid.
+Patches and pull requests for new features and code clean ups are welcome as long as they follow the design principles.

 License
 -------